15bit010/community-starter-kit/README.md

 ## What it does

-this project send messages when developer :
+this project send messages according developer actions.

 ---